Review

 Anthropic has also turned Claude into a broader product than it was at launch.
 What started as a chat interface now includes Claude Code, Research, Projects, Workspace connections, remote MCP support, and agent features for office work.
 That leaves Claude layered.

 That expansion is mostly a good thing.
 If you want an assistant that can draft, revise, reason across long context, and handle serious coding tasks without drifting into generic AI mush, Claude is one of the strongest options available.
-Sonnet 4.6 is the current default on Claude.ai for free and Pro users, and Opus 4.6 raises the ceiling further for people willing to pay for it.
+Anthropic’s newest generally available flagship is now Opus 4.7; the company has also described Mythos Preview as more powerful, but limited enough that it should not be treated as the normal Claude buying story.

 The catch is that Claude is increasingly sold in layers.
 The most interesting coding and agent features are not evenly distributed, and consumer privacy defaults require more attention than many users expect.
 Claude is excellent, but it is no longer simple.